Rent our Apartment in Split!

 Like all the other parts of the apartment, the hallway is large and airy with very high ceilings.

-The kitchen is basic but functional with everything you need.
+The kitchen is basic but functional.
 We also have our washing machine here.

 Like the kitchen, basic but functional.
 We’d love to have one of those Japanese toilets with the warm toilet seat and the spray action.
 Unfortunately we’re limited by what we can find in Croatia.